Learning the skill of how to fix a fishing reel will give you peace of mind when casting, especially when this device fails to serve its function.

 After you open the bail of the reel, attach the new line.
 Close the bail.
 Lay the spool down and start spinning the bail.
 Avoid overfilling and underfilling.
 Loading the reel until it is .125 inches from the rim is ideal.

 To better appreciate all these steps, I have included two separate videos below for the two most common reels anglers use.

 If you are using a Spinning reel, watch this video:

 Did you like the procedures I discussed?
-I hope that through this article I was able to give you an idea about the things you need to do when the unexpected problems happened with your best friend in fishing.
+I hope that through this article, I was able to give you an idea about the things you need to do when unexpected problems happen with your best friend in fishing.

 All these steps I presented will not only help you how to fix a fishing reel.
 It will also save you money should the reel have to be sent for repair.
 Surely, thorough cleaning and maintenance will extend both your fishing reel’s life and the pleasure you get from angling.